Key takeaways

 - Efficiency: Change what you need without touching the rest

-- Clarity: Everyone knows what changed, when it changed, and why it was changed
+- Clarity: Everyone knows what changed, when it changed, and why

 - Continuity: The original contract stays in place.
 The supplemental agreement builds on it